Skip to main content

 • path: the path to the plugin code.
 For example, for a plugin from our standard library, this value would be builtin

-There is also an optional global-config field that can be used to set global configuration that is common to a plugin wherever it is invoked across the entire manifest file.
+There is also an optional config field that can be used to set config that is common to a plugin wherever it is invoked across the entire manifest file.

 Impact Framework uses the initialize section to instantiate each plugin.
 A plugin cannot be invoked elsewhere in the manifest file unless it is included in this section.